The Best OBS Settings For Streaming Professionally In 2022

 What Is A Good Bitrate For OBS?

-The success of your live stream is directly influenced by the video quality, and this is where the OBS bitrate comes in.
+The success of your live stream, especially on social media platforms, is directly influenced by the video quality, and this is where the OBS bitrate comes in.
 If you get it wrong, you will experience increased buffering or a very low-quality stream.

 According to TechTerms,